datastax/ruby-driver/README.md

 * Add connections_per_local_node, connections_per_remote_node, requests_per_connection cluster configuration options to tune parallel query execution and resource usage.
 * Add Cassandra::Logger class to make it easy for users to enable debug logging in the client.
 * Add protocol_version configuration option to allow the user to force the protocol version to use for communication with nodes.
-* Add support for materialized views in the schema metadata.
+* Add support for materialized views and indexes in the schema metadata.

 ### Breaking Changes: